michaelkirsche/6lowpan4omnet-diy/README.md

 ## Integrate It Yourself ##

 *Integrate It Yourself Version* means that you have to perform the integration of the model in OMNeT++ / INET / INETMANET / Contiki step-by-step by yourself (therefore DIY).
-An installation and configuration tutorial can be found on [the model's webpage](https://www-rnks.informatik.tu-cottbus.de/~6lowpan4omnet) and at the [Wiki page on Github](https://github.com/michaelkirsche/6lowpan4omnet-diy/wiki).
+An installation and configuration tutorial can be found at the [Wiki page on Github](https://github.com/michaelkirsche/6lowpan4omnet-diy/wiki), along with answers to [frequency asked questions](https://github.com/michaelkirsche/6lowpan4omnet-diy/wiki/FAQ).

 ## Directory Structure ##